-It was a fight that was supposed to put an end to a bitter and fiery rivalry, but such a closely fought encounter only led to calls for an immediate rematch – calls that almost two years on have yet to be answered.
+It was a fight that was supposed to end a bitter and fiery rivalry, but such a closely fought encounter only led to calls for an immediate rematch – calls that almost two years on have yet to be answered.

-While Saunders has gone on to become a world champion, Eubank Jr himself has since won and defended both the interim world title and the British championship, seeing his stock rise considerably in the process.
+While Saunders has become a world champion, Eubank Jr has since won and defended both the interim world title and the British championship, seeing his stock rise considerably in the process.

-Speaking exclusively to World Boxing News, Eubank Jr. said: “Firstly, it’s a great time in boxing at the minute and Britain is at an all-time high.
-You can compare it to the days when my father was fighting and those are the levels we are talking about.
+Speaking exclusively to World Boxing News, Eubank Jr. said: “Firstly, it’s a great time in boxing at the minute, and Britain is at an all-time high.
+You can compare it to the days when my father was fighting, the levels we are talking about.
 It is great to be a part of this movement.

-“I am very confident that I will be world champion within the next year and I know my time is now.
-I’m here and ready and am in my prime and there are so many great potential fights out there for me.
+“I am very confident that I will be world champion within the next year, and I know my time is now.
+I’m here and ready and am in my prime, and there are so many great potential fights for me.

-“I wanted the Golovkin fight and that one will happen soon enough – I’m sure of it.
-Then there is the Saunders fight which is never going to leave me and will always be in my head.
+“I wanted the Golovkin fight, and that one will happen soon enough – I’m sure of it.
+Then there is the Saunders fight that will never leave me and will always be in my head.
 I need to avenge that loss.

-“It is a fight that the public is continuously demanding every day so I have no doubt that it will eventually happen.
+“It is a fight that the public continuously demands every day, so I do not doubt it will eventually happen.
 It’s just about getting things right between team Eubank and Frank Warren.
-It has proved tough in the past but eventually, something will give and the fight will happen.”
+It has proved tough in the past, but eventually, something will give, and the fight will happen.”

 Brighton’s 26-year-old has regularly stated his intentions to win the British belt outright and is two defenses away from successfully doing so.

-With mandatory challenger Langford set to be the next opponent, should Eubank come through that, a fight with Martin Murray – who is confident of being able to return to his favored middleweight limit – could be his final defense.
+With mandatory challenger Langford set to be the next opponent, should Eubank come through that, a fight with Martin Murray – who is confident of returning to his favored middleweight limit – could be his final defense.

 “It’s a big domestic fight and just one of the options that are there for me.
-You can look at the likes of Murray and Saunders or moving up to face Degale.
+You can look at Murray and Saunders or move up to face Degale.
 Then on the world scene, you’ve got Golovkin or Canelo – the names are certainly out there for me.